-- A1.3.
-The minimum distance between adjacent fields must be three (3) metres. - A1.3.1.
+- A1.4.
+The minimum distance between adjacent fields must be three (3) metres. - A1.4.1.
 If the distance between adjacent fields is less than six (6) metres a maximum of two (2) non-players per team are allowed between the fields during play.
-No other persons or equipment, apart from permitted officials, are allowed between the two fields during play. - A1.4.
-A WFDF Official must approve any reduction to the location of the restraining line, any further reduction to distance between two adjacent fields, or any reduction to the field size. - A1.5.
+No other persons or equipment, apart from permitted officials, are allowed between the two fields during play. - A1.5.
+A WFDF Official must approve in writing any reduction to the location of the restraining line, any further reduction to distance between two adjacent fields, or any reduction to the field size. - A1.6.
 To allow a field to fit in a smaller playing area an exemption may be requested to reduce the field size, with the minimum width being thirty-five (35) metres and the minimum length being ninety (90) metres.
-End zones and the brick mark location may be reduced to minimum size of sixteen (16) metres. - A1.6.
-WFDF Officials may require teams to limit the location of non-players and equipment to specific areas, which could include a requirement to be only on one sideline or in a designated smaller area.
+End zones and the brick mark location may be reduced to minimum size of fifteen (15) metres. - A1.7.
+WFDF Officials may require teams to limit the location of team members, Non-playing Team Support (NPTS), and equipment to specific areas, which could include a requirement to be only on one sideline or in a designated smaller area. - A1.7.1.
+Anyone who is not registered as a player or a NPTS, shall be deemed a spectator with restricted access rights.